#1 Home Improvement Retailer

 What does direct sow mean?

-If the soil isn't frozen or cold, consider planting your flower, fruit, or veggie seeds directly into your garden.
+If the soil isn't frozen or cold, consider planting your flower, veggie, or fruit seeds directly into your garden.
 This is called the "direct sow" method.
-The time to plant will be after the threat of frost is gone for the season, as seedlings and sprouts can't weather those conditions.
+Plant after the threat of frost is gone for the season, as seedlings and sprouts can't weather those conditions.
 You can also start your seeds indoors if you'd like.
-Consult your seed package for how and when to sow seeds.
+Consult your seed packet for how and when to sow seeds.

 Do you carry organic seeds and plants?